Josip Skoblar: Club

 Skoblar was born in Privlaka near Zadar (at the time in Banovina of Croatia).
 He started his career with NK Zadar (1957–58).
 He got spotted there by OFK Beograd goalie Perica Radenković who was serving his mandatory army stint in Zadar.
 Radenković recommended Skoblar to club management and the 19-year-old was soon on his way to Belgrade.
 With OFK Beograd Skoblar won the Yugoslav Cup in 1962 and 1966.
 In Germany he played for Hannover 96 (1967–70).
 In 57 games in Bundesliga, he scored 30 goals.

-He was willing to play in Marseille, but the chairman of Hannover didn't want to lose such a player.
-Marcel Leclerc, chairman of Marseille, went to Hannover on a quick journey and came back with the player, it was the beginning of a great adventure with Marseille.
+He wanted to play in Marseille, but the chairman of Hannover refused.
+Marcel Leclerc, chairman of Marseille, went to Hannover on a journey and came back with the player, it was the beginning of an adventure with Marseille.
 The player was applauded at the airport by many fans.

 In France, Skoblar played for Marseille and was three time top goalscorer in Ligue 1 (1971–73).
 Skoblar won the European Golden Boot in 1971 for 44 goals in Ligue 1, he still remains as the best scorer in a season in Ligue 1.
 With Marseille, he won the French league title in 1971, and French league and cup title in 1972.
 OM fans refer to him as "l'Aigle Dalmate", "l'Aigle Dalmate"/"l'aigle des Dalmates" (The Dalmatian Eagle), or "Monsieur Goal" (Mister Goal).

 He left OM after the arrival of the two Brazilians Jairzinho and Paulo César, winners of the FIFA World Cup in 1970.

 Skoblar joined NK Rijeka in the summer of 1974.
 He played for the club until 1977 accumulating 37 appearances and scoring 11 goals in league and Cup.